William D Drake

 Given that Auger was the backbone of The Trinity, I always feel they should file under his name, but this is how they were known, so this is where you find 'em.
 I Am A Lonesome Hobo is probably fairly typical of their bluesy/jazzy style, although This Wheel's On Fire (Dylan, of course, as is I Am A Lonesome Hobo) and Road To Cairo (David Ackles) have a more mainstream sound, at least by late-'60s standards.

 I don't know if Auger used Mellotron on anything else around this period; there certainly wasn't any on the compilation I heard, but that may well not have been definitive, so it's hard to tell.
-Anyway, I Am A Lonesome Hobo has a 'Tron flute melody and pitchbent string chords, although you can see why it wasn't a hit.
-This Wheel's On Fire's a fantastic performance (try to forget the Ab Fab connection), starting with 'Tron strings and piano, organ coming in on the chorus, which is where you finally stylistically spot the song's author, while Road To Cairo is more of a ballad featuring Julie Driscoll's great jazz voice and more of those 'Tron strings (MkII, of course).
-So; three excellent tracks, good 'Tron throughout, worth finding on a compilation.
+Anyway, I Am A Lonesome Hobo has a Mellotron flute melody and pitchbent string chords, although you can see why it wasn't a hit.
+This Wheel's On Fire's a fantastic performance (try to forget the Ab Fab connection, Brit readers), starting with Mellotron strings and piano, organ coming in on the chorus, which is where you finally stylistically spot the song's author, while Road To Cairo is more of a ballad featuring Julie Driscoll's great jazz voice and more of those Mellotron strings (MkII, of course).
+So; three excellent tracks, good Mellotron throughout, worth finding on a compilation.

 Official Brian Auger site

 Everything I've Got in My Pocket (2004, 46.25) **½/½